alainicolas/alainicolas.github.io/_posts/2021-1-28-Python-EEM.md

 ### Conclusion

-It is now up to you to use python on your XR device to solve real life use cases!
+To sum up, we used python to get usual CLI output, EEM Script to schedule when we want to play our script, and once again, python to react to the output.
+It is now up to you to use python on your XR device to solve your real life use cases!